AbhiVarde/sendra/README.md

 # 🪴 Introducing Sendra

-**Monitor Appwrite Sites Deployment.**
+**Monitor Appwrite Sites & Functions Deployments.**

 Never miss a failed deployment again!
-Sendra monitors your Appwrite deployments and sends instant email alerts when something goes wrong.
+Sendra monitors your Appwrite Sites and Functions deployments and sends instant email alerts when something goes wrong.

 <img width="1200" height="630" alt="og-image" src="./public/og-image.png" />

 ## 🎯 Problem Solved

 Appwrite doesn't send email notifications for failed deployments like Vercel does.
-Sendra fills this critical gap by monitoring your Appwrite projects and alerting you instantly when deployments fail.
+Sendra fills this critical gap by monitoring your Appwrite projects (both Sites and Functions) and alerting you instantly when deployments fail.

 ## ✨ Key Features

 - 🔐 **Secure GitHub Authentication** - Login with your GitHub account
 - 📊 **Real-time Dashboard** - View your latest deployment status at a glance
-- 🕐 **Automated Monitoring** - Checks deployments every 5 minutes via cron jobs
+- 🕐 **Automated Monitoring** - Checks both Sites and Functions deployments every 5 minutes via cron jobs
 - 📧 **Smart Email Alerts** - Only sends emails for NEW failed deployments (no spam!)
 - 🔒 **Encrypted API Keys** - Your Appwrite credentials are safely encrypted
-- 🚀 **Instant Setup** - Just add your Project ID, API Key, and email
+- 🚀 **Instant Setup** - Just add your Project ID, API Key, region, and email

 ## 🛠️ Tech Stack